lycheeverse/lycheeverse.github.io/users.md

 Please find a list of users below.

 > [!NOTE]
-> If you are using lychee for your project, [please add it here](https://github.com/lycheeverse/lychee/pull/730).
+> Are you using lychee for your project?
+[Please add it here](https://github.com/lycheeverse/lychee/pull/730).

 - [opensearch-project/OpenSearch](https://github.com/opensearch-project/OpenSearch)
 - [ramitsurana/awesome-kubernetes](https://github.com/ramitsurana/awesome-kubernetes)